STIXProject/stix-ramrod/docs/api/examples.rst

 .. code-block:: python

     import ramrod
-    from lxml import etree  # used for printing the updated XML document
+    from lxml import etree  # Used for printing the updated XML document

+    # Force-update the document
-    updated = ramrod.update('stix-content.xml', force=True)
+    updated = ramrod.update('untranslatable-stix-content.xml', force=True)

+    # Retrieve the updated document from the returned UpdateResults object
     new_stix_doc = updated.document

+    # Print the results
     print etree.tostring(new_stix_doc)

 And inspect the removed and remapped items: